 This isn’t just about the case, it’s about your life after it.
 A manslaughter charge in Scott County, MO can follow you for years if it’s not handled the right way.
 Our team is available around the clock to protect your freedom, defend your record, and put you in the best possible position to move forward.

-Defending Manslaughter Charges in Scott County, MO
+How Manslaughter Cases are Fought in Scott County, MO

 A manslaughter charge in Scott County, MO is serious, but it is far from automatic.
 There are multiple ways a strong defense attorney can challenge the case, weaken the prosecution’s argument, and in some situations, get charges reduced or dismissed entirely.